Michael Jordan’s Relationship With NASCAR Started Long Before He Ever Became the 23XI Owner

 Wallace also has the potential to become a champion, which, if you know anything about His Airness, is certainly an important part of the equation.

 When Michael Jordan left basketball behind to play professional baseball, he was trying to make a childhood dream come true.
-While owning a NASCAR team might not have crossed his mind until later in life, we do know that His Airness does have a deeper connection to motorsports than some would imagine.
+While owning a NASCAR team might not have crossed his mind until later in life, we know that His Airness has a deeper connection to motorsports than some would imagine.